At least 20 Palestinians killed after aid truck overturns in central Gaza

 “People are dying every day.
 This is a crisis on the brink of famine,” he said, adding that tonnes of life-saving aid remain stuck at border crossings due to bureaucratic delays and a lack of safe access.

-Elsewhere in Gaza, several Palestinians were killed in Israeli attacks across the enclave.
+Elsewhere in Gaza, at least 23 Palestinians were killed in Israeli attacks across the enclave, medical sources told Al Jazeera.

 Al-Awda Hospital reported that five people – including a woman and two children – were killed, and others wounded, in an Israeli raid on a house north of the Nuseirat refugee camp.